lasitha-sparrow/Cayenne_Watt_monitor/README.md

 # Cayenne_Watt_monitor
-A project with STC-013 sensor.
-The project read the value of Amps and put tgis online by using the MQTT protocol.
+This is one project for Cayenne Dashboard.
+You can read the value of STC-013 Amp sensor by using an Arduino MKR-1000 and put the value on the cloud.
+You can visualizing tha value by using the Cayenne Dashboard.

+For more informations you can visit www.mydevices.com